moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains 2 dropout layers between the last classify layers with probability 0.5 and the input images are downsized by half with guassian blur applied.

-Additionally, the dataset is augmented with horizontal flip to double the dataset and left and right camera images utilized.
+Additionally, the dataset is augmented with horizontal flip to double the dataset.
+Finally, I also use left and right camera images.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track at speed 9mph and 15mph.